 Post-Integration Optimization

 We don’t “go-live” and walk away as the job continues.
 We monitor the performance of all integrations to ensure they are fast and reliable.
 After integration, we optimize API response times and provide ongoing support.
-The goal is to keep the entire ecosystem healthy and scalable long after the initial launch.
+The goal is to keep the entire ecosystem healthy and scalable long after the initial launch, and aligned with evolving safety standards.

 Common Challenges in Workers’ Compensation Claims Software Development (and How We Solve Them)